eidietrich/mt-election-maps/README.md

         * Less blue for DEM ahead by > 2%
         * Blue for Dem ahead by > 10%
         * Some sort of indication for winner with 100% ballots
-- Figure out how to work tooltips and such
+- Figure out how to work tooltops on map
 - Clean up data-wrangling.js
 - Order candidates by party (R, D, L, G, others, write-in) --> Put in candidate-parse function
 - Clean up design of everything
 - Email Joe — looks like state representative districts 57, 58 and 59 are missing from the results data (should be race_ids 001450005571, 001450005572, 001450005573)
 - Have Troy check incumbency data
 - Sort out bug - there is more than one BROWN running for mtHouse, unfortunately
+- Add extra hierarchy layer to house and senate district data so it parallels structure for by-county data (!!!) -- should make ColorMap less trouble
+- Add percent of vote to candidate parsing

 - Bar chart
     + Add vote counts to bars